mikegrudic/starforge_tools/docs/source/data.rst

 The discretization used in GIZMO's MFM/MFV methods is a generalization of the Voronoi tesselation.
 Instead of associating 100% of each point in space with one mesh-generating, a *weighting function* is defined to decide what *fraction* of each point belongs to each mesh-generating point.
 A pretty accurate way to think of it is as a Voronoi tesselation with blurry boundaries (panel 1 above).
 Then, the distinction between MFM and MFV lies in what is assumed about the motion of the points: the MFM method (used in all current STARFORGE simulations) is constructed so that the points move in a way where the different subdomains exchange 0 mass in a timestep.
 This leads to a quasi-Lagrangian method that allows us to follow gas elements of fixed mass.

-This details matter for how the simulation is run, but once we have the outputs it's usually fine to think of the gas cells as a collection of particles and analyze and interpret the data as you would any SPH particle dataset.
+This details matter for how the simulation is run, but once we have the outputs it's usually fine to think of the gas cells as a collection of particles and analyze and interpret the data as you would e.g. an SPH particle dataset.
+Or, take the coordinates to be mesh-generating points of a Voronoi tesselation if you have something that can analyze that.

 Gas data fields
 ^^^^^^^^^^^^^^^